chamaaA2/report/README.md

 # report
-Research and development with Dynaminreport libraries
+Research and development about Enterprise Report creation with Dynamic report libraries